Nuno-Jesus/Make-A-Make/README.md

 Conditionals determine which parts of the `Makefile` should be excluded or included before the building process begins.
 You can use conditionals to include/exclude commands of a recipe, change a variable's value or even change which variables should be used in the build.

 Expansion of variables occurs as usual.
+However, automatic variables cannot be used to test conditionals, since their values are only known in the building process.
 Here's an animation that should help you get it right.

 ![Conditionals](https://github.com/Nuno-Jesus/Make-A-Make/assets/93390807/0c23ea0e-d3f3-4cc6-85fb-872fd86126b0)

 > **Note**
 > Quotes are only used to detail the extra space.

 There are 4 different conditional directives.
-Here's a list of all of them:
+Here's a list:

 <details>
 	<summary><h4>ifeq</h4></summary>